 According to Harvard Business School Press, just a 12% increase in customer advocacy can bring 200% growth in revenue for companies.

-So how do you build up advocacy?
+So how do you build up customer advocacy?
 How do you use it to its full potential?

 1. Start with a small group of Customer Advocates